umbraco/UmbracoDocs/15/umbraco-cms/reference/umbraco-flavored-markdown.md

 ### Available UFM filters

-As of Umbraco 15.0.0, the following UFM filters are available to use.
+The following UFM filters are available to use.

 | Name       | Alias        | Example syntax                         |
 | ---------- | ------------ | -------------------------------------- |